 All balances due to the college must be fully paid before a student may register for future courses.
-No degree, diploma, or certification will be granted, nor a transcript of credits furnished, to a student until all financial obligations to the college have been paid.
+No degree, diploma, or certification will be granted to a student until all financial obligations to the college have been paid.

 Satisfactory Academic Progress (SAP)